“The ignorance of one voter in a democracy impairs the security of all.”

 Visit your state’s official election webpage.

-1) Name the candidates running for state and local office in your state/county/city.
-Include party affiliation and office each candidate is running for.
+6) Look for the sample ballot provided on your state election website.
+Name the candidates running for federal, state and local office in your state/county/city.
+Include party affiliation and office for which each candidate is running.

 Trifecta is a term used to describe when the state house, the state senate, and the office of the governor are each controlled by the same political party.